spacelift-io/terraform-provider-spacelift/README.md

 - `labels` - (Optional) - List of labels to set on the Stack;
 - `manage_state` - (Optional) - Boolean that determines if Spacelift should manage state for this stack.
 Default: `true`;
 - `project_root` - (Optional) - Directory that is relative to the workspace root containing the entry point to the Stack.;
+- `pulumi` - (Optional) - Pulumi-specific configuration block.
+Sets the Stack vendor to Pulumi if present.
+  - `login_url` - (Required) - State backend to log in to.
+  - `stack_name` - (Required) - Pulumi stack name to use in the backend (multiple stacks can use one state backend, provided they have different stack_name's).
 - `runner_image` - (Optional) - Name of the Docker image used to process Runs;
 - `terraform_version` - (Optional) - Terraform version to use;
 - `worker_pool_id` - (Optional) - ID of the worker pool to use;